 The Carbon Landscape Partnership, has three programme aims.
 These are:

 1) RESTORATION: To restore a derelict landscape, ensuring connectivity and resilience in an area facing significant threats.

-2 IMPROVED ACCESS: To reconnect people with their landscape through improved access, increased learning and volunteering opportunities.
+2) RECONNECTION: To reconnect people with their landscape through improved access, increased learning and volunteering opportunities.

 3) COMMUNITY ENGAGEMENT: To instil pride and engender community ownership in our Carbon Landscape, providing skills for local people, groups and beneficiaries to become custodians for our future.

 Implemented by 14 delivery partners, 22 interlinked projects will provide a coherent and effective programme that will have lasting benefits for local residents and wildlife.